Migraine Symptoms and Treatments

 Keeping a record of when you have migraines may help you to notice a pattern in how and when your attacks happen.
 This may help, since some migraine medicines are more effective if taken as soon as your symptoms start.
 It may also help you to avoid certain triggers, where possible.

 In your migraine diary, make notes of what you eat and how regularly you eat, since missing a meal or having a meal later than usual can be a migraine trigger.
 Also record whether or not you’re under stress and anything else that may contribute towards your migraines (it may be that your symptoms are triggered when two or more factors are combined, rather than a single factor).
+See our guide to the signs and symptoms of stress for more information.

 Your migraine diary should also include notes of how severe your migraines are, how long they last and what effect they have on your day-to-day living.
 If you do need to see your GP for your migraines, this may help them to devise a treatment plan for you.